MauroDataMapper/docs/docs/user-guides/admin-functionality/admin-functionality.md

 To do this, select **'Model management'** from the user profile dropdown menu.
 Select the relevant options to filter elements by type and status and the **Model Tree** displayed at the bottom of the page will automatically filter.

+![Model management view](model-management.png)

 Once you've found the element you wish to delete, click the checkbox until a green tick appears.
 You can do this for multiple elements and a summary list will be displayed on the right.
-Here, you will then have the option to either **'Delete Permanently'** or **'Mark as Deleted'** the list of elements.
+Here, you will then have the option to either **'Delete Permanently'** or **'Mark as Deleted'**.

-![Model management view](model-management.png)

 ---